nmn0gueira/mpc-experiments/mp-spdz/README.md

 - Fix installing from source (might need it if I need to change some parameters for certain protocols)

 ### Potential Optimizations
-- Certain operations can be optimized with multiple threads like for_range_opt_multithread() and certain protocol parameters (I believe)
+- Certain operations can be optimized with multiple threads like for_range_opt_multithread() and certain protocol parameters
 - Certain protocols can run the required preprocessing without running the actual computation.
 This means we can separate them into an offline and online phase manually.
-- There are also different ways to do non-linear computation that can be decided upon before compilation.